Tabletop game: Tabletop game components

 A refereed game could also include various aids to play, including scenario packs and computer game aids.
 Role-playing games can include campaign settings and various supplementary manuals and notes.

 Classification according to elements of chance

-As an alternative to classifying games by equipment, they can also be classified according to the elements of chance involved.
+Alternatively to being classified by equipment, they can also be classified by their elements of chance.
 In game theory, two fundamentally different elements of chance can play a role: